viamrobotics/docs/docs/manage/data-management/configure-cloud-sync.md

 To enable cloud sync, navigate to the **SERVICES** tab on your robot's **CONFIG** tab and enable **Syncing** for your [Data Management Service](../).
 Click **Save Config** at the bottom of the window.

-Now the data that you capture locally will sync automatically with the Viam app in the cloud.
+Now the data that you capture will sync automatically with the Viam app in the cloud.

 ![data capture configuration](../../img/data-capture-config.png)